-SW 210.
+- SW 210.
 INTRODUCTION TO SOCIAL WORK.
-Overview to social work as a profession, concepts and philosophy of social work, and fields of practices.
-(3)
+An overview of social work as a profession which includes key concepts and fields of practice.
+(3) - SW 301.

-SW 301.
 INTERVIEWING TECHNIQUES.
-Study of interviewing principles and skills and their use in a variety of situations.
+The study of interviewing principles and skills and their use in a variety of social service settings.
 (3)

-SW 302.
-SOCIAL WELFARE POLICY AND SERVICES I. An examination of social welfare, policies, programs and services.
-Development of skills in policy analysis, advocacy, planning, and evaluation.
-Prerequisite: SW 210.
-(3)
+- SW 302 SOCIAL WELFARE POLICY AND SERVICES I. The historical development of social welfare policies and programs and a focus on the implementation and qualifications for use of such programs.
+Prerequisite SW 210.
+(3) - SW 303.

-SW 303.
 SOCIAL WELFARE POLICY AND SERVICES II.
-Continuation of SW 302.
-Prerequisite: SW 302.
-(3)

-SW 304.
+An in depth application of policy analysis and an introduction to policy advocacy, planning and evaluation.
+Prerequisite SW 302.
+(3) - SW 304.
 CONCEPTS AND ISSUES IN AGING.
 An introduction to the field of Gerontology.
-Study of theories, concepts, and issues related to aging.
-(3)
+Study of theories, concepts, and issues relates to aging.
+(3) - SW 307.

-SW 307.
 ISSUES OF DIVERSITY AND SOCIAL JUSTICE.
-Study of diversity in America, populations at risk, oppressed populations, and social justice.
-(3)

-SW 320.
-HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT I. Study of theories and research about human behavior and the social environment as they relate to understanding and describing human similarity, diversity and interactional processes from conception to late adulthood.
-Prerequisite: ED 102, SO 213.
-(3)
+The study of diversity in America with an emphasis on populations at risk, oppressed populations, and social justice.
+(3) - SW 320.
+HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT I. The study of theories and research about human behavior and the social environment as they relate to understanding and describing human similarity, diversity, and interactional processes from conception to young adulthood.
+(3) - SW 327.

-SW 327.
 HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT II.
-Continuation of SW 320 with an emphasis on organizations, communities, and societies.
-Prerequisite: SW 320.
-(3)

-SW 330.
-METHODS OF SOCIAL WORK PRACTICE I. Study of the foundation of social work practice; selected theories and their application in practice with a variety of systems.
-Prerequisites: Social Work major, SW 210 and SW 320.
-(3)

-SW 375.
-SPECIAL PROBLEMS OF THE RURAL ELDERLY.
-An examination of special concerns and problems faced by the rural elderly.
-(3)
+Continuation of SW 320 with a focus on middle adulthood to end of life.
+Prerequisite SW 320.
+(3) - SW 330.
+METHODS OF SOCIAL WORK PRACTICE I. The study of the generalist social work practice model with an emphasis on micro systems.
+Prerequisites: Social Work major; SW 210.
+(3) - SW 375.
+SPECIAL PROBLEMS OF RURAL ELDERLY.
+An examination of special concerns and problems faced by the elderly in rural areas.
+(3) - SW 400.

-SW 400.
 CHILD WELFARE.
 An examination of programs, policies, and issues affecting services for children and families.
-(3)

-SW 402.
+(3) - SW 402.
 BEHAVIOR PROBLEMS OF CHILDREN.
-Study of the behavior problems of children from birth to age 12 and intervention strategies.
-(3)
+Study of behavior problems of children and intervention strategies.
+(3) - SW 408.

-SW 406.
-RURAL COMMUNITY DEVELOPMENT.
-An examination of economic development trends and opportunities in rural communities.
-(3)

-SW 408.
 STATISTICS FOR SOCIAL WORK.
-Introduction to basic statistics for social work.
-(3)
+An introduction to basic statistics for application in social work evaluation and research.
+(3) - SW 409.

-SW 409.
 METHODS OF SOCIAL WORK RESEARCH.
-An overview of the scientific methods of inquiring and their application to social work practice.
-Prerequisites: SW 330 and SW 408.
-(3)
+An overview of the scientific methods of inquiry and their use in the development of knowledge for social work practice.
+Prerequisites: Social Work major; SW 408.
+(3) - SW 410.

-SW 410.
 METHODS OF SOCIAL WORK PRACTICE II.
-An examination of social work values and problem-solving methods with individuals, families, and small groups.
+The study of the generalist social work practice model with an emphasis on mezzo systems.
 Prerequisites: Social Work major; SW 330.
-(3)

-SW 415.
-PHYSIOLOGY, NUTRITION AND AGING.
-Study of normal and pathological aging processes, selected theories of aging, and the nutritional aspects of aging.
-(3)

-SW 420.
+(3) - SW 420.
 METHODS OF SOCIAL WORK PRACTICE III.
-Continuation of SW 410 with an emphasis on values and problem-solving methods with communities and organizations.
-Prerequisites: Social Work major and SW 410.
-(3)
+The study of the generalist social work practice model with an emphasis on macro systems.
+Prerequisites: Social Work major; SW 410.
+(3) - SW 430.

-SW 421.
-SOCIOLOGY OF AGING.
-Study of aging within the context of a variety of social structures.
-Examination of stereotypes, life patterns, role changes, and cross cultural comparisons of aging.
-(3)

-SW 430.
 SOCIAL WORK IN RURAL AREAS.
-Discussion of characteristics of rural communities and effective means for engaging rural populations in problem solving and problem prevention techniques.
-(3)
+The discussion of characteristics of rural communities and effective means for engaging rural populations in problem-solving and prevention techniques.
+(3) - SW 436.

-SW 436.
 FIELD PRACTICUM.
-Supervised internship in human services agency.
-Prerequisites: Admission to field placement; concurrent enrollment in SW 437.
+Supervised internship which allows students to apply the social work curriculum content in entry level practice with a variety of client systems.
+Prerequisites: Admission to field placement; SW 491; concurrent enrollment in SW 437.
 (9)

 SW 437.
 INTEGRATION SEMINAR.
-Discussion and integration of the foundation areas in a framework for problem-solving, with special emphasis on field practicum experience.
+The integration of the social work curriculum content into entry level practice settings.
 Co-requisite: Concurrent enrollment in SW 436.
 (3)

 SW 441.
 SOCIAL WORK WITH ALCOHOL AND OTHER SUBSTANCE ABUSERS.

-Study of methods and issues in working with alcoholics and other substance abusers.
+The study of social work practice with alcohol and other substance abusers.
 (3)

 SW 442.
 SOCIAL WORK IN HEALTH AND MENTAL HEALTH.
-Study of methods of, and issues in, social work practice in health and mental health care.
+The study of social work practice in health and mental health settings.
 (3)